bleaktwig/yuadrem-wiki/docs/kins/hume.md

 <!-- TODO.
 Check out these word particles in frisian.... -->
 * A **personal name** is the name given to a gat my their mother, usually soon after birth.
 Personal names are often permanent, but nothing stops a gat from changing them.
-* A **parent name** is the name of a gat's mother or father followed by the suffix *ban*, meaning "sibling of" in avshenese<!-- TODO.
-LINK -->.
+* A **parent name** is the name of a gat's mother or father followed by the suffix *ban*, meaning "sibling of" in [Avshenese](../languages/index.md#avshenesian-family).
 A gat may prefer to use this name if a parent was particularly important.
 Furthermore, additional parent names can be added after the first, climbing up a branch of the family tree.
 * A **profession name** is simply the name of the profession practiced by the gat.
 * A **family name**, which is acquired by all members of a family upon joining.
-Sometimes, the head of the family will add the *grit* suffix to the family name, meaning "head" in avshenese.
+Sometimes, the head of the family will add the *grit* suffix to the family name, meaning "head" in Avshenese.
-* A **locality name** that comes from where the gat comes from, adding the *she* prefix, a phoneme associated to location in avshenese.
+* A **locality name** that comes from where the gat comes from, adding the *she* prefix, a phoneme associated to location in Avshenese.
 These names are acquired only by travelers, and depend on the extensions of their travels.
 For example, a gat coming from a different town may be referred to by the name of that town, and one from another province will acquire its name.

 Personal names are often easy to pronounce.
 A non-exhaustive list of common ones is:
 Adrevik, Agik, Ak, Ani, Anux, Aren, Avag, Baen, Bevan, Dzurar, Gauren, Gevaug, Grigur, Guxar, Kadzak, Kevun, Marim, Narek, Pagran, Puguse, Rauben, Sivadre, Sona, Xarig, Xuvep.